 Q. Do you insist on 2 hour lessons?

 A. No, 2 hours can be long for a new drivers learning to drive.
-This is recommended for the first block to equip you with the basic skills.
-It would be advisable to continue 2 hour lessons but not essential, especially when you have booked your driving test, to have a drive and practice in the area you are going to take your test.
+This is recommended for the first block to equip you with the basic skills to help remember everything.
+It would be advisable to continue 2 hour lessons but not essential, especially when you have booked your driving test, to have a drive and practice in the area you are going to take your test in.